Decouple key economic sectors, food commodity production and transition mineral extraction with associated financing, from ecosystem degradation

 Finance

-Companies have already begun seeking better information to evaluate their risk exposure, as well as recognition and reward from the financial sector for leadership in more sustainable management.
-Through mainstream financial markets, we aim to adjust business incentives in the food sector and harness the momentum from production practices that conserve, rather than damage, natural ecosystems.
+Working through mainstream financial markets, we aim to shift business incentives in the food sector and harness the momentum from production practices that conserve, rather than damage, natural ecosystems.

-With the right market information and incentives in place — operating at the needed scale — we believe we can work to meet present and future food demand while averting deforestation, overfishing and other harmful impacts on natural ecosystems.
+With the right market information and incentives in place — operating at the needed scale — we believe we can work to meet present and future food and mineral demand while averting deforestation and habitat conversion, overfishing and other harmful impacts on natural ecosystems.

 Back to Overview